qteco/oc-mall-molliepayments-plugin/README.md

-# oc-mall-molliepayments
+# Mollie Payments for Mall

- Mollie Payments for Mall
+Mollie payment provider for the [OFFLINE.Mall](https://github.com/OFFLINE-GmbH/oc-mall-plugin) plugin for October CMS.